wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 {% img blog/aspnet-framework-angular-crud/CreateSpaSettings.png alt:"New Project Dialog" width:"800" %}{: .center-image }

-Now that your application has been created, copy down the Client ID and Client secret values on the following page, yo''ll need them soon (of course, yours will be different).
+Now that your application has been created, copy down the Client ID and Client secret values on the following page, you'll need them soon (of course, yours will be different).

 {% img blog/aspnet-framework-angular-crud/ClientCredentialsScreenshot.png alt:"Okta client credentials screenshot dialog." width:"800" %}{: .center-image }

 ## Secure Your ASP.NET Core + Angular Application

-If you do''t already have a Startup.cs file (OWIN Startup class), create one by right-clicking on your project and choosing Add - Class.
+If you don't already have a Startup.cs file (OWIN Startup class), create one by right-clicking on your project and choosing Add - Class.
 Pick the OWIN Startup template and name the new class Startup.

 Make sure you have these using statements at the top of your Startup.cs file: